Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Experimental Evaluation

-In Table~\ref{tab:certified_accuracy_main}, we compare our baseline methods and DP-CERT instantiations by their natural accuracy, ACR, and certified accuracy for radii greater than 0.25.
-The best ACR and certified accuracy for each $\sigma$ are displayed in \textbf{bold}, while close runner-ups are \underline{underlined}.
-In Figure~\ref{fig:certified_accuracy_main} we plot the certified accuracy as the certified radius is increased on CIFAR10.
-Similar results for MNIST and Fashion-MNIST are displayed in Figure~\ref{fig:certified_accuracy_main_appendix} in Appendix~\ref{app:additional_comparative_study}, where we also compare DP-CERT to TransDenoiser, SecureSGD, and StoBatch on CIFAR10 in Figure~\ref{fig:certified_accuracy_transdenoiser}.
+In Table~\ref{tab:certified_accuracy_main}, we compare our baseline methods and DP-CERT instantiations by their clean accuracy, ACR, and certified accuracy for radius $r=0.25$.
+The best ACR and certified accuracy for each smoothing radius $\sigma$ are displayed in \textbf{bold}, while close runner-ups are \underline{underlined}.
+In Figure~\ref{fig:certified_accuracy_main} we plot the certified accuracy as the certification radius is increased on CIFAR10 (See Figure~\ref{fig:certified_accuracy_main_appendix} in Appendix \ref{sec:additional_comparative} for MNIST and Fashion-MNIST).
+We also compare DP-CERT to SecureSGD, StoBatch, and TransDenoiser on CIFAR10 in Figure~\ref{fig:certified_accuracy_transdenoiser}, copying the baseline results from \citep{tang2021two}.

 \paragraph{Discussion.} Table \ref{tab:certified_accuracy_main} and Figure \ref{fig:certified_accuracy_main} show that all instantiations of DP-CERT significantly outperform the baseline methods in terms of the approximate certified accuracy and ACR.
-Generally, DP-CERT's natural accuracy is marginally lower than the PSAC baseline, but its ACR and certified accuracy do not fall off drastically as $\sigma$ is increased.
-Hence, there is still a tradeoff between natural accuracy and CR.
-Our well-converged baselines show that DPSGD training does not always lead to worse CR compared non-private training, which should be contrasted with previous studies on the adversarial robustness of DPSGD~\cite{tursynbek2021robustness, boenisch2021gradient, zhang2022differentially}.
-Still, DPSGD alone, even when well-converged, does not provide strong CR, demonstrating the need for DP-CERT's improvements.
+Generally, DP-CERT's clean accuracy is marginally lower than the PSAC baseline, but its ACR and certified accuracy do not fall off drastically as $\sigma$ is increased.
+Hence, for private models there is still a tradeoff between clean accuracy and CR, as there is for non-private models.
+Our well-converged baselines show that DPSGD training does not always lead to worse CR compared to non-private training, which should be contrasted with previous studies on the adversarial robustness of DPSGD~\citep{tursynbek2021robustness, boenisch2021gradient, zhang2022differentially}.
+Still, DPSGD alone, even when well-converged, does not provide strong CR via randomized smoothing, demonstrating the need for DP-CERT's improvements.

-Figure~\ref{fig:certified_accuracy_transdenoiser} in Appendix~\ref{app:additional_comparative_study} shows that all variants of DP-CERT achieve the state-of-the-art certified accuracy on CIFAR10 with a much smaller pre-trained model compared to~\cite{tang2021two, phan2020scalable}.
-Since we do not rely on an additional denoiser, the inference is much faster with DP-CERT.
+Figure~\ref{fig:certified_accuracy_transdenoiser} shows that all variants of DP-CERT surpass the state-of-the-art certified accuracy on CIFAR10 with a much smaller pre-trained model compared to~\citep{phan2019},~\citep{phan2020scalable}, and~\citep{tang2021two}.
+At higher certification radii, for instance an $L_2$ radius of 0.7, the best version of DP-CERT is over 250\% better than TransDenoiser.
+Among baselines, TransDenoiser is less than 40\% better than the next strongest method, Secure-SGD, showing that DP-CERT is a meaningful advancement.
+Since we do not rely on an additional denoiser, inference is also much faster with DP-CERT.